Chaostheorie/mdpdf/README.md

 ## Building

 The build process is at the moment only tested on debian.
 You will need to build wkhtmltopdf first.
-See their [packaging repository](https://github.com/wkhtmltopdf/packaging/releases/) for instructions.
+See their [packaging repository](https://github.com/wkhtmltopdf/packaging/releases/) (tested version: wkhtmltox_0.12.6-1) for instructions.
 It's required to have [GNU bash](https://www.gnu.org/software/bash/) installed though you may launch the make commands from another terminal emulator.

 You will also need [GNU Grep](https://www.gnu.org/software/grep/), [GNU Coreutils (for stat)](https://www.gnu.org/software/coreutils/coreutils.html), [GNU make](https://www.gnu.org/software/make/) and [npm](https://www.npmjs.com/).